 She stated, "Students often had difficulty using APA style" (Jerry, 2018, p.
-199), but she did not explain as to why.
+199), but she did not offer an explanation as to why.

-Author/Authors
+In-Text Citations: Author/Authors

-APA style has a series of important rules regarding the use of author names in the authordate system.
-In this section, we will review the rules, primarily regarding author names and publication dates.
+APA style has a series of important rules on using author names as part of the author-date system.
+In this section, we will go over the rules dealing primarily with author names and publication dates.